-How to find a hospice provider
+How do you find a hospice provider?

 Thinking about the end of life can be upsetting and emotionally overwhelming.
 However, preparing for and making choices about end-of-life care, while extremely difficult, can offer patients and families a sense of relief and control.
 Such planning can be reassuring for everyone involved.
 Knowing what lies ahead can help reduce fears of the unknown.